mdvanes/polygram/BLOG.md

 Although there is a [polymer-linter](https://github.com/Polymer/polymer-linter), it is [advised](https://github.com/Polymer/polymer-linter#use-with-other-tools) to use Polymer Linter combined with other linters, and a obvious choice is TSLint.

-The way that TSLint was now added to Webpack, means that it will only lint TypeScript that is not embedded in HTML:
+The way that TSLint is configured with Webpack, means that it will only lint TypeScript that is not embedded in HTML:

 ```javascript
 // webpack.config.js